thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 RESTRICTIONS
 This section covers a few restrictions and limitations of the ODOP:Spring program.
-Please review the About : Disclaimer section for liability limitations.
+Please review the About : Notice and About : Restrictions sections for liability limitations.

 The current release of ODOP:Spring is valid only for helical coil compression, extension and torsion springs that have the properties of uniform pitch,